 Topping the “Best Jobs” lists

-Web developer was ranked as the 4th best job title in tech based on salary and employment rates, with software developer finishing 1st!
+Software developer currently ranks as the number one best job title in tech based on salary and employment rates, with web developers ranking fifth.

 Healthy salaries

 At the time of writing, the average base salary for a web developer in the United States is $89,000 per year.
-Of course, salary varies depending on location, years of experience and the specific skills you bring to the table; have a look at our guide about how much you could earn as a web developer.
+Of course, salary varies depending on location, years of experience and the specific skills you bring to the table.
+We’ll take a closer look at how much web developers earn in section six of this post.

 As you can see, web developers continue to be in high demand—regardless of how early 2023’s tech company layoffs made it appear.